 Clean surfaces regularly.
 You’ve probably noticed that gunk tends to accumulate more in this house than in other houses where you’ve lived.
 The accumulated grime and dust on counters is partly related to road emissions.
 But these emissions aren’t safe once they’ve settled on your glass menagerie.
 Instead, they keep emitting toxic fumes and over time this can make a significant contribution to your toxic load.
 And don’t forget about pollutants tracked in on boots and accumulating on floors.

 Reduce indoor sources of pollution.
 Traffic is not the only source of pollution in your home.
 In fact, most pollution in your home comes from sources in the home.
 Quitting smoking can make a big difference.
 You can also control pollutants by keeping the air relatively dry, which will reduce the growth of mold in the home.
 Avoid toxic cleaners.
 These may remove dirt, but the price is the emission of more toxic fumes in the home.
 Find less damaging alternatives.

 Use quality air filters and change them regularly.
 Not all air filters can remove the damaging particles, so check the ratings on the filters when you buy them.
 The finer the filter, the more quickly it will clog up, so it’s important to keep air flowing that you change the filters regularly.
 Plus, accumulated grime on filters can still emit toxic fumes.

 If you’ve tried all these steps and you’ve still noticed that you’re snoring regularly, it may be that pollution and throat irritation is not the main cause of your snoring.
-For help tracking down the real cause of your snoring and to get a snoring treatment in Omaha that really works, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+For help tracking down the real cause of your snoring and to get a snoring treatment in Omaha that really works, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.